MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/components/code-blocks.md

 ---
 title: Code blocks
-description: Render code as monospaced and also with highlighting
+description: Render text as monospaced code block and also with highlighting
 ---

 {% raw %}

 ## Basic

 Using `pre` and `code` tags together.
+Note that this does not apply any syntax highlighting - it will all be one color.

 - `components/Pre.vue`
     ```vue